Engaging a property agent for sale and purchase transactions

 There are no fixed commission rates nor prescribed guidelines on commission amounts.
 We leave it to market forces to drive competitive pricing for commission payable in the industry.
 This incentivises property agents to price their services competitively.

-You should discuss and agree on the commission amount and terms with your agent based on the scope of work you require before he starts work.
+You should discuss and agree on the commission amount and terms with your property agent based on the scope of work you require before starting work.

 Do check if there is GST payable on the commission.
 You can document the agreed commission amount in the Prescribed Estate Agency Agreement.
-When the transaction is completed, honour and pay the agreed commission to the property agency, not to the agent himself.
+When the transaction is completed, honour and pay the agreed commission to the property agency, not to the property agent.

 Customer's Particulars Form

-Investing in real estate is one of the ways criminals introduce ill-gotten funds into the legal economy.
-By identifying the parties involved in the property transaction, especially the beneficial owner, the authorities would be able to prevent money laundering from happening.
+Investing in real estate is one of the ways criminals legitimise their illegally obtained money.
+By identifying the parties involved in the property transaction, especially the beneficial owner, the authorities can effectively combat these illicit activities.

 Sale and Purchase Agreement